Event Agenda

 - What does the investor and financier project bankability checklist look like?

-- Highlighting the key mechanisms which underpin financial confidence, including long term offtake agreements, government mandates, revenue certainty mechanisms and green bonds
+- Highlighting the key mechanisms which underpin financial confidence, including long term offtake agreements, government mandates, revenue certainty mechanisms (contracts for difference) and instruments like green bonds

 - System Readiness Levels: How can due diligence on pathway, flexibility and scalability influence investment decisions?

-- Foundations of FOAK development: De-risking project development using lessons learned from industry failings
+- Foundations of FOAK development: De-risking project development using lessons learned from industry failing

 14:40 onwards · Afternoon Parallel Streams